DefinitelyTyped/demo-typescript-node-minimal/README.md

 ### Check the 'index.ts' file

 Note the `/// <reference ..` tag, it is a relative path from this file to the typing `.d.ts`.
-It will add all it's content to the compilers namespace but not do anything on itself.
+It will add all it's content to the compilers namespace but not do anything on its own.

 Note the `import x = require('xregexp')`.
 This serves two purposes:

 1. At compile time TypeScript will use it to attach type information, it expects to have type declaration for a `xregexp` module (this is why we had the reference mentioned above).
+2
 1. At runtime it becomes the actual module import, it will use node's standard `require` system to get the `xregexp` module from the `node_modules` folder.

 Note the `import g = require('./lib/greeter');`

 This will import our own TypeScript module.
-When we compile the `index.ts` the compiler will also compiler this sub module to it's own JavaScript file.
+When we compile the `index.ts` the compiler will also compile this sub module to it's own JavaScript file.

 ### Compile the 'index.ts' file